Data protection in United States: overview

 Comply with certain uniform standards established for certain electronic transactions (HIPAA Transactions Rule).

 The California Security Breach Notification Law is triggered by unauthorised disclosure of unencrypted information, so it encourages companies to encrypt the personal information of Californians.
+An amendment enacted in 2015 defined encryption under the law, without specifying technological standards.
 Another California statute, Civil Code §1798.81.5, requires certain businesses to use safeguards to ensure the security of Californians' personal information (defined as name plus social security number, driver's licence or state ID and financial account number) and to contractually require third parties to do the same.
 Civil Code §§1798.85-1798.86, 1785.11.1, and 1785.11.6 restrict businesses and state and local agencies from publicly posting, displaying selling or offering to sell social security numbers and prohibit embedding social security numbers on a card or document using a bar code, chip, magnetic strip or other technology, in place of removing the number as required by law.
 Civil Code §§1798.80 to 1798.81 and 1798.84 require businesses to shred, erase or otherwise modify the personal information in records under their control.

 The FTC's Behavioural Advertising Principles suggest website operators should obtain affirmative express consent (which can be provided online) before using sensitive consumer data.
 Sensitive data includes: